-In contrast to the pulse-width output, not the pulse width is modulated with frequency output but the switching frequency of the output signal.
+In contrast to the pulse-width output, the pulse width is not modulated with the frequency output but the switching frequency of the output signal.
 Depending on the position of the measured value in the proportional range, the relay is switched more often or less often.